The prevention of money laundering and combating the financing of terrorism

 The Money Laundering Regulations

-1.27 The Regulations (The current regulations (The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017) came into effect on 26 June 2017 and implement the 4th EU Anti-Money Laundering Directive.) represent the UK's response to the EU Directive and implement the law in the UK on this topic.
+1.27 The Regulations (The current regulations (The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017) came into effect on 26 June 2017 and implement the 4th EU Anti-Money Laundering Directive.
+Regulations implementing the 5th EU Anti-Money Laundering Directive are expected to be promulgated in early 2020.) represent the UK's response to the EU Directive and implement the law in the UK on this topic.
 They set requirements for the AML/CTF regime within the regulated sector (which includes casinos).

 1.28 The Regulations apply to non-remote and remote casinos, licensed by the Commission, who act in the course of business carried on by them in the UK.
 This includes remote casinos which either: